The logos of successful companies are instantly recognizable, memorable, and timeless.

 Airbnb cleverly anticipated the reaction to the new brand, creating a microsite allowing people to create their own versions of the Bélo, called Create Airbnb.
 Co-founder Brian Chesky declared: “With Create Airbnb, we’re letting everyone create their own unique symbol under our shared banner.
 This homemade symbol can be as unique as every one of us, and it will always be a little different whenever you meet it… Create Airbnb is a recognition that our identity simply cannot be separated from all of you.”

-The general consensus after Airbnb embraces the criticism was that they managed to turn what could have been a disaster into a viral success.
+After Airbnb embraces the criticism, the consensus was that they managed to turn what could have been a disaster into a viral success.

 Prepare for the reaction to your logo and listen to what customers and the public have to say.
-You might not be able to change everyone’s mind, but showing that you truly value feedback is a great way to boost the authenticity of your business and your brand.
+You might not be able to change everyone’s mind, but showing that you genuinely value feedback is a great way to boost your business and your brand’s authenticity.

 Envy: Be distinctive, not derivative